freeflowuniverse/crystallib/_archive/baobab/models/circles/README.md

 ## Code generation

 This module only requires the models of root objects that belong to circles to be defined.
-The circle methods for defining these objects (definers), and 3script parsers for each actions defining objects are generated.
+The circle methods for defining these objects (definers), and heroscript parsers for each actions defining objects are generated.

-To generate definer methods and 3Script action parsers for a model, run:
+To generate definer methods and heroscript action parsers for a model, run:

 `v run <path/to/crystallib>/circles/gen <model_name>`